serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 - Set default object for distribution to `index.html`
 - Add 404 and 403 error handlers for distribution and reply 200 OK and with `index.html` (so all requests are sent to the single page app even if there are no real files on S3)

-Unfortunately, these settings are on the distribution level, but in multi-origin setup we would need them for behaviors represeting specific request paths.
+Unfortunately, these settings are on the distribution level, but in multi-origin setup we would need them for behaviors representing specific request paths.
 For example, we need to redirect requests to `index.html` for `www.myapp.com/app`, but not for `www.myapp.com/blog`.

 In a multi-origin setup this logic is handled by Lambda@Edge functions: [CloudFrontSubdirectoryIndex](#lambda-code-cloudfrontsubdirectoryindex) and [CloudFrontDefaultIndexForOrigin](#lambda-code-cloudfrontdefaultindexfororigin)